jlevy/kash/src/kash/docs/markdown/topics/b1_kash_overview.md

 ### MCP Support

-If the idea of having lots of commands runnable by an LLM sounds to you a little like MCP, you're right.
+If the idea of having lots of commands runnable by an LLM sounds to you a little like MCP, you’re right.
 Any action in kash can also be an MCP tool!

 You can connect Claude Desktop or Cursor or other MCP clients to kash and use any kash action as a tool.
 However, unlike the complexity of writing a new MCP server, the idea